aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Egor Koshelko
 * Author information: Fullstack NodeJS Developer.

+> Errors in bindings don't fire at all.

+> You can't put a breakpoint inside \{\{ this expression \}\}.

+> When you write in AngularJS you put your logic into your HTML (\mcode{ng-repeat}, \mcode{ng-show}, \mcode{ng-class}, \mcode{ng-model}, \mcode{ng-init}, \mcode{ng-click}, \mcode{ng-switch}, \mcode{ng-if}).
+Existence of such logic is not as bad as the fact that it is impossible to test this logic with unit tests, this logic can't be debugged and errors don't fire from markup (but this code contains very important logic).

+> Errors that occurred in JavaScript are caught by the internal angular interceptor, and interpreted by browser as caught errors (everything that happens in AngularJS, stays in AngularJS).

+>  (comment) The null reference exceptions (in templates (HTML)) are swallowed in order to not break the first renders working properly.

+> It's unclear why it was necessary to introduce several ways to do the same thing.

+> It is without a doubt the most common error that absolutely every AngularJS developer faces (Scope inheritance).

+> There is no logical reason to separate logic for 3 methods (\mcode{compile}, \mcode{link}, \mcode{controller}), all this can be easily implemented in a single method.

+> Even in order to integrate some code in the angular world, for example some jQuery plugin, you need to wrap it in a directive.

+> Since server side rendering adds logic into your HTML and AngularJS writes logic in HTML, there is no clear separation of concerns and as a result you get spaghetti code.

+> The only good thing that AngularJS has is that it forces developers to break their logic into modules, and code becomes more granulated.

 #### [BLOG10] AngularJS Critique
 * Access date: October-2015
 * URL: http://tutorials.jenkov.com/angularjs/critique.html
 * Author: Jakob Jenkov
 * Author information: Founder and CEO at Jenkov Aps.

+> Before AngularJS it was \aspas{best practice} to keep function calls out of the HTML.
+For instance, you should not use the \mcode{onclick} event attributes on HTML elements, but rather attach event listeners via JavaScript.
+Somehow that was forgotten with AngularJS, and now we are back to embedding JavaScript function calls in the HTML.

+> In order to \aspas{teach HTML new tricks} you end up with HTML full of non-HTML elements and attributes.

+> We are back to embedding JavaScript function calls in the HTML.

 #### [BLOG11] Debugging AngularJS
 * Access date: October-2015
 * URL: https://www.ng-book.com/p/Debugging-AngularJS/
 * Author: Ari Lerner
 * Author information: Developer with more than 20 years of experience, and co-founder of Fullstack.io.
 The author has been using AngularJS for a long time and is a recognized expert in the field.

+> Angular Batarang is a Chrome extension developed by the Angular team at Google that integrates very nicely as a debugging tool for Angular apps.

 #### [BLOG12] A Guide To Transclusion in AngularJS
 * Access date: October-2015